ylyma/beat-it/README.md

 7. As a choreographer and a dancer, I want to be able to have a visualisation of the formation changes of the dancers on stage throughout the choreography.

+## Proof of Concept

+Test account email: ivan@test.sg

+Test account password: password

+apk file: <a href="https://drive.google.com/file/d/1FjQ-AXrS5Z7biIK0fGWz8jfGVCFYabmB/view?usp=sharing">BeatIt Milestone 2</a>

+Video demonstration: <a href="https://drive.google.com/file/d/12h7ISMQxG5oz00L9AhWLLQ8ZN0FYXvMa/view?usp=sharing">Milestone 2 Video</a>

+Project Log: <a href="https://docs.google.com/spreadsheets/d/1GDwi6qQS0nuTYDFl_B5mWY0_NZeZzomwl9_lJxQjVLc/edit?usp=sharing">Project Log</a>

+Due to cost limitations with cloud services, the backend server to store the media files and bookmarks has been turned off.
+However at runtime all functionality should still work locally.

+Also there is an issue with dark mode, so please remain in light mode when opening the app.
+If you see white text on a white background, exit the app and force close it in the app switcher, then change to light mode and restart the app.

 ## Overview of pages

 ### Authentication Pages - Welcome, Login, Register